 Students need to pass an entrance exam to advance from a bachelor's to a master's program.
 To advance from a master's to a doctoral program, students must pass an advancement assessment.

 Students who complete the Chemical Science and Engineering Undergraduate Major may continue to study the same discipline in more depth at the graduate major level.
-There are also closely related interdisciplinary graduate majors - Energy Science and Engineering, Human Centered Science and Biomedical Engineering, and Nuclear Engineering - to which students may advance
+There are also closely related interdisciplinary graduate majors — Energy Science and Engineering, Human Centered Science and Biomedical Engineering, Nuclear Engineering, and Earth-Life Science — to which students may advance.